VIRGO AND SOLICITORS LIMITED

 If you wish to have these terms and conditions in large print or braille or you have any queries on them, please telephone 0208 885 3999.

 The purpose of this document is to confirm the arrangements between us.
 Our Terms and Conditions represent a legally binding agreement between you and us.

 Although your continuing instructions in this matter will amount to an acceptance of these Terms and Conditions, it may not be possible for us to start work on your behalf until you sign, date and return one copy of this document for our file.

 Before you sign and return it to us, it is important to you that you read and indeed understand this document.
 This document is provided for you to keep and a copy will be retained on file.

-- The normal hours of opening our offices are between 09:30am and 05:30pm on weekdays.
-Messages can be left on the answer phone outside those hours and appointments can be arranged at other times when this is essential or necessary.
+The normal hours of opening our office is between 09:30am and 05:30pm on weekdays.
+Messages can be left on the answer phone outside those hours and appointments can be arranged at other times outside office hours when this is essential or necessary.
 During public holidays our office is closed, but we do have provisions in place to do emergency work.
 Our office may close between the Christmas period up until the New Year and the work that we carry out is organised and arranged to take this holiday period into account.

 YOUR COMMITMENT TO US